wet-boew/wet-boew-documentation/governance/index-en.md

   * Annual health checkup for all active repos under WET (variant, theme,…)
   * All WET related projects must be reported with at least a semi-annual health check

 Documents created via those meeting will be published on the wet-boew website.
+See our [Office Hours](https://github.com/wet-boew/wet-boew/wiki/WET-Office-hours,-Heures-de-service-de-la-BOEW) wiki page for more information.